pixop/video-compare/README.md

 1. Audio playback is not supported.

-2. Is not designed to cope with longer time-shifts.
-A few seconds at most is recommended.
+2. Not designed to cope with longer time-shifts.
+Keep shifts below a few seconds for the best experience.

+3. Seeking requires synchronization on keyframes (I-frames).

 ## Practical tips